TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Introduction/Index.rst

 `Doctrine ORM <http://www.doctrine-project.org/projects/orm.html>`__
 is a high-level object relational mapping on top of Doctrine DBAL.

-The TYPO3 CMS core - only - implements the dbal part. `Doctrine ORM` is neither required nor implemented nor used at the time of this writing.
+The TYPO3 Core - only - implements the dbal part. `Doctrine ORM` is neither required nor implemented nor used at the time of this writing.

 .. index::